Auckland Trade and Economic Policy School 2025

 Vangelis Vitalis (Deputy Secretary, MFAT)

-And more (details coming soon)
+And more (details below)

 Join us for in-depth discussions on key trends shaping the future of regional and global trade; and insights on how New Zealand and Kiwi businesses can navigate international markets.